What is PainDoctor.com?

 Some sources of pain are obvious, such as an injury.
 Others, however, are a bit more mysterious and require investigating.
 Pain doctors have the specialized knowledge needed to uncover the source of your pain and help you reclaim your normal, healthy life, when possible.

 Because of their high degree of specialization, pain doctors offer an arsenal of advanced medical procedures designed to decrease your discomfort.

-Treating joint pain, for example, may involve a doctor numbing small joints in the lower spine or injecting medicine that reduces inflammation or lubricates the joint.
-Great pain doctors also offer a network of complementary specialists, including nutritionists, psychologists and chiropractors, who work together as a collaborative medical team to treat patients suffering from chronic pain.
+Treating joint pain, for example, may involve a doctor numbing small joints in the lower spine or injecting medicine into the area that reduces inflammation or lubricates the joint.
+Pain doctors also work with a network of complementary specialists, including nutritionists, psychologists, and chiropractors, who work together as a collaborative medical team to treat patients suffering from chronic pain.

 Part of a pain specialist’s expertise involves knowing which forms of these highly specialized treatments will work for your specific case.
 To learn more about what a pain doctor does, we encourage you to read “What Does A Pain Management Doctor Do?” and “What Is Interventional Pain Management?”